Mr-Physicist/academic-kickstart/content/author/admin/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "University of Copenhagen", url = "" } ]
+organizations = [ { name = "University of Copenhagen", url = "" }, { name = "Niels Bohr International Academy", url = "https://nbia.nbi.ku.dk/"} ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "My research interests include studying the cluster decomposition principle using the wave function of the universe framework."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""